-The FCO advise against all travel to within 40km of the border with Nigeria’s Adamawa state within Cameroon’s North and Adamaoua provinces, and to within 40km of the border with Chad.
+The Foreign and Commonwealth Office (FCO) advise against all travel to Far North province, to within 40km of the border with Nigeria’s Adamawa state in Cameroon’s North and Adamaoua provinces, and to within 40km of the border with Chad.
 The FCO advise against all but essential travel to the rest of North and Adamaoua provinces.
-See Local travel

 The FCO advise against all travel to the Bakassi Peninsula as shown on the map.
 See Local travel

 The FCO advise against all but essential travel to within 40km of the border with the Central African Republic (CAR).

 There is a general threat from terrorism, including kidnapping.
-Kidnappings have taken place as recently as July 2014, the Far North Province, an area to which the FCO advise against all travel.
+Kidnappings have taken place as recently as July 2014, in the Far North Province, an area to which the FCO advise against all travel.
 Boko Haram has publicly threatened Cameroon with attacks and further kidnappings.
 See Terrorism